v-fox/live_opensuse_hsf/README.md

 emulator pack of OpenMSX, PPSSPP, PCSX-R, PCSX 2, Dolphin, Mupen64Plus, Yabause
 * professional virtualization with libvirt & KVM / LXC
 (featuring userland virt-manager, Docker and SPICE flowing out-of-the-box)
-* Windows® compatibility through Wine 32 & 64 with DXVK & VKD3D for DX9-12 on VK;
+* Windows® compatibility through Wine 32 & 64 with VKD3D & DXVK for DX9-12 on VK;
 Steam installer/launcher is present
 * professional networking tools and rich connectivity options
 * OpenVAS/ex-Nessus and ClamAV security systems are present (inactive)
 * anti-censorship kit: Tor&I2P/Privoxy, DNSCrypt-proxy/Unbound, proxychains-ng and VPN
 (Privoxy is also I2P-aware, all i2p-links will be proxy-chained into it;
-Unbound uses multiple DNSSEC-capable DNSCrypt instances for different resolvers)
+Unbound and/or DNSCrypt use multiple DNSSEC-capable instances for different resolvers)
 * WeeChat CLI multiprotocol and Gajim XMPP IM clients;
 LinPhone for P2P HD A/V multiuser {S/Z}RTP-encrypted telephony;
 Tox network client for Tor/BitTorrent-like P2P A/V telephony (or so they say);